 Google has announced a new ranking factor: Core Web Vitals.
 Optimize WordPress Core Web Vitals to increase SERP visibility.

-The new ranking factor is set to come into affect in May 2021.
+The new ranking factor is set to come into effect in May 2021.
 The good news is, there are things that you (or your web developer) can do to boost your Core Web Vitals.

 What are Google Core Web Vitals?